mun4h/Vulnerabiltymanagement/README.md

 <br />
 Register by putting First Name, Last Name and Email address then click "Get Started"
 <br />
-On the next page, you will get confirmation that activation code has been sent to the email address used to register
+On the next page, you will get confirmation that activation code has been sent to the email address used to register and click "Download"
 <br />
 Select Windows File, agree to the agreement and Install the application